CarloCapuz/JobApplicationTracker/README.md

    http://localhost:5000
    ```

+7. **Login** with your credentials:
+   - Username: The value from `FLASK_USERNAME` in your `.env` file
+   - Password: The value from `FLASK_PASSWORD` in your `.env` file
+   - Default (if using `setup.py`): Username and password will be shown in the setup output

 ## Testing

 The project includes comprehensive unit tests to ensure reliability and maintainability.
+The test suite includes **43 tests** covering all major functionality.

 ### Running Tests